 We’re totally almost there!

 Let’s just stop and take a big wiff.
-Pie air freshener… and it’s only going to get better with the heat of an oven.
+This sweet potato pie recipe is basically air freshener… and it’s only going to get better with the heat of an oven.

 If I could bottle the smell of this pie… I’d wear it every single day, and I’d have friends forever.